barneyb/lgrep/README.md

 lgrep -h
 ```

+Note that this isn't a "real" installation as a package manager (e.g., `yum` or `homebrew`) would do.
+It just puts the
+binary into Cargo's bin directory (which is on your `$PATH`).
+In particular, there's no manpage; use `lgrep --help`.

 ## Motivation

 Consider `app.log`, an 11-line file containing four log records (of one, eight, one, and one lines):